Stand Out This Holiday Season: 6 Strategies For Farms & Food Businesses

 How to Build a Budget for Your Farm or Food Business

-By Grace Debbeler, Associate Business Consultant
+By Grace Debbeler, Business Consultant

 Building a budget is a critical step in achieving your sales goals.
 Whether you’re starting a new operation or continuing an existing one, a budget helps compare your actual sales to your projections.
 This comparison helps you determine whether you’re successful according to your plan.
 With a budget, you can drive revenue by focusing on what’s increasing profitability and identifying what’s bringing down profit.